Pips801/Minibadge-Display-Devboard/README.md

 * Updated silkscreen component markers.
 * Updated solder paste for stronger on/off switch mounting.

+R3 Update list
+* Larger castellated pads for better connection.
+* Addition of a second row of pads for pins.
+* Swap from 3x LDO regulators to 1x Buck regulator.
+* Decreased waste heat and better thermal management.
+* Shhrunk board height by 2.54mm.
+* Added technical limitations on silkscreen.

 # Designing a Minibadge display
 ### Setup
 * Import Minibadge footprints and symbols into KiCad.